abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/13-Secure network traffic.md

     ![](./images/az-900-134.png)

-### Task 3: Configure an inbound security port rule to allow RDP
+### Task 3: Configure an Inbound Security Port Rule to Allow RDP

 In this task, we will allow RDP traffic to the virtual machine by configuring an inbound security port rule.